frederic-perez/AmE-dictionary/data/dictionary.md

 __noose<sup>1</sup>__ _n_ :six::hammer: (nooses)
 __noose<sup>2</sup>__ _v_
 __NorCal__ Northern California.
-__normalcy__ _n_ :four::dart: In the early twentieth century, President Warren Harding popularized the word normalcy with his slogan: “return to normalcy," about getting back to normal life after the war.
-Since then, the word has been used often instead of "normality." _It took me months to get back to normalcy._
+__normalcy__ _n_ :four::dart: In the early twentieth century, President Warren Harding popularized the word normalcy with his slogan: “return to normalcy,” about getting back to normal life after the war.
+Since then, the word has been used often instead of “normality.” _It took me months to get back to normalcy._
 __norovirus__
 __north__ _The owners are seeking north of $20 billion for the company._
 __nos__ _They got nos._